Armoured Division No. 1 "Brunete": Franco regime

 Its most modern vehicles were 20 Panzer IV ausf H, bought from Nazi Germany during the Second World War, but it had many of the former Soviet T-26s captured in the civil war from the Republican People's Army.
 The Panzer IVs received in late 1943 were organized into two companies, distributed among two battalions in the division's armored regiment.

-Its first major general in command was Ricardo Rada Peral, and the division was established at the El Goloso Camp, in the Sierra de Madrid.
+Its first major general in command was Ricardo Rada Peral, and the division was established at the El Goloso Camp, in the Sierra de Guadarrama.

 With the normalization of diplomatic and military relations with the United States in the mid-1950s, M24 Chaffee and M47 Patton battle tanks, self-propelled artillery units, and a "heavy weapons" company joined the division.
 Between 1953 and 1968, the Spanish Army received a total of 446 medium battle tanks (M47s and M48s), 123 light tanks (M24 Chaffees and M41s), as well as 30 M74 armoured recovery vehicles.
 In 1970, the United States agreed to extend the military aid program by another five years, giving Spain another 66 M48A2 tanks and 17 M41A3s.

 The division was reorganized in 1965 due to the new vehicles.
 This included the General Staff, based at El Pardo, and the Nucleo de Tropas Divisionario (Divisionary Troop Nucleus).
 The latter was formed by the Villaviciosa Light Armored Cavalry Regiment, the Campaign Artillery Regiment, the 1st Anti-Air Artillery Group, Engineering Regiment No. 1 and the Divisional Logistics Group.
 There were two fighting brigades: Mechanized Infantry Brigade XI, which included the 6th Saboya Motorized Infantry Regiment, the 55th Uad Ras Mechanized Infantry Regiment, the XI Self-Propelled Artillery Group, the XI Engineering Battalion and Logistics Group XI.
 The other was Armoured Brigade XII, which was made up of the 61st Alcázar de Toledo Armoured Infantry Regiment, the 31st Asturias Mechanized Infantry Regiment, the XII Self-Propelled Artillery Group, the XII Engineering Battalion and Logistics Group XII.
 The Alcázar de Toledo Armoured Infantry Regiment included most of the division's tanks, two regiments of 48 M48s and 54 M47s, respectively.